The Nest

 • The property is in a good location.
 In real estate, buyers still consider location a major deciding factor.
 The neighborhood and community where the home is can make a property more valuable.

 • The home has some unique features.
 There’s no point in showing off a home that looks like everyone else’s in the neighborhood.
-Host open house events in properties with one-of-a-kind features such as amazing sunset views, high ceilings, or spacious backyards that make them stand out from other homes.
+Host open house events in properties with one-of-a-kind features such as fantastic sunset views, high ceilings, or spacious backyards that make them stand out from other homes.

 Familiarize Yourself with the Area

 Part of the preparations you need to do before you host your first open house is to get acquainted with the neighborhood where the property is located.
 Check out the nearby amenities like parks, schools, recreation centers, and more.
 You can spend a morning or afternoon visiting and familiarizing yourself with the community.
+Check what is happening on social media too.

 Help the Seller Stage the Home